HuyaneMatsu/hata/docs/ref/Emoji.md

 - type : [`User`](User.md) / [`Client`](Client.md)
 - default : [`ZEROUSER`](ZEROUSER.md)

 The creator of the custom emoji.
-The emoji must be requested from the discord API, or it's user will be just the default `ZEROUSER`.
+The emoji must be requested from the Discord API, or it's user will be just the default `ZEROUSER`.

 ## `Properties`